scalastic/scalastic.github.io/_posts/en/2023-05-27-agility-bullshit.markdown

 ### How Agility can be Used to Avoid Managerial Responsibilities

-In some cases, managers may hide behind agile principles to avoid making difficult decisions or confronting problems.
+In some cases, managers may hide behind Agile principles to avoid making difficult decisions or confronting problems.
 They may transfer the responsibility onto the teams, leaving them to fend for themselves without providing the necessary guidance and support.
 This creates an environment where teams feel abandoned, and communication and collaboration are hindered.